Publications; Works in Progress

 “Revisiting a Solid Work of Scholarship From the Past.”
 Review of Mark Edwin Andrews, Law versus Equity in The Merchant of Venice: A Legalization of Act IV, Scene 1.
 Boulder: University of Colorado Press, 1965.
 Amazon.
 Jan.
 24, 2019, https://www.amazon.com/Law-versus-equity-merchant-Venice/product-reviews/B0007DFE7O.

-Short story, “Lewis the Giraffe,” with original cover by Lane Waldman, East of the Web, August 22, 2024 Story of the Day.
+Short story, “Lewis the Giraffe,” with original cover art by Lane Waldman, East of the Web, August 22, 2024 Story of the Day.
 It concerns finding a way to be heard and homesickness. https://www.eastoftheweb.com/node/7339

 Short story, “Something to Look Forward To,” Ember: A Journal of Luminous Things.
 October 27, 2021, https://read.emberjournal.org/.
+It concerns dealing with disappointment and loss.

 Poem, “Bard of the Yard,” Westward Quarterly: The Magazine of Family Reading.
 Summer, 2021.
 Page 10.